English Language Arts

 Common Core Math I (for High School Credit)

-The Common Core Math I course offered in middle school is a compacted course comprised of a portion of the Common Core Math 8 standards and all of the Common Core Math I standards.
+The Common Core Math I course offered in middle school is a compacted course comprised of a portion of the Common Core Math 8 standards and all the Common Core Math I standards.
 This course deepens and extends understanding of linear relationships, in part by contrasting them with exponential and quadratic phenomena, and in part by applying linear models to data that exhibit a linear trend.
 In addition to studying bivariate data, students also summarize, represent, and interpret data on a single count or measurement variable.
-The Geometry standards that appear in this course formalize and extend students’ geometric experiences to explore more complex geometric situations and deepen their explanations of geometric relationships, moving towards formal mathematical arguments.
-T
+The Geometry standards that appear on this course formalize and extend students’ geometric experiences to explore more complex geometric situations and deepen their explanations of geometric relationships, moving towards formal mathematical arguments.

 The Standards for Mathematical Practice apply throughout the course and, together with the content standards, require that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
 This course fulfills the North Carolina high school graduation requirement for Algebra I. The final exam is the North Carolina End–‐of–‐Course Test based on the Math I Standards. *High School Mathematics courses taken, successfully completed with a passing EOC score in Middle School will count as credit toward high school graduation.
 However, the grade will not contribute to the student’s GPA.